 Choosing a Counselor

 Choosing a counselor who is the "right fit" is the first step to successful therapy.
-This is why we encourage clients to try us all on for size.
 We each have different approaches, philosophies, and ways of being with our clients.
 Read the staff's profiles to learn more about our individual styles.

 Questions to ask counselors